 2. Part I: Longitudinal Research: Basic Concepts and Considerations

 There are several important concepts to consider when conducting longitudinal analyses in a developmental context.
 These include different ways of thinking about developmental course, whether certain periods of development are relatively sensitive or insensitive to various types of insults or stressors, whether some time periods or situations inhibit the expression of individual differences due to extreme environmental pressures, and whether the same behavior manifested at different times represent the same phenomenon or different ones.
-Further, in the case of developmentally focused longitudinal research, each new measurement occasion not only provides a more extended portrait of the child’s life course (and not just characterize growth during this period but also assesses the durability/chronicity of prior effects/consequences) but also brings with it greater methodological opportunities to exploit the statistical properties of longitudinal data in the furtherance of critical scientific questions.
+Further, in the case of developmentally focused longitudinal research, each new measurement occasion not only provides a more extended portrait of the child’s life course but also brings with it greater methodological opportunities to exploit statistical models that distinguish within and between subject effects and that loosen constraints that could be imposed n the furtherance of critical scientific questions.
 That is, we can ask more nuanced questions and make stronger inferences as our number of time-ordered observations grows, assuming we have assessed the “right” variables and the timings of our observations comport with the temporal dynamics of the mechanisms of interest.
 Appreciation of these and other issues can help to guide the analysis and interpretation of data and aid translation to clinical and public health applications.

 Vulnerable periods.
 Development normatively progresses from less mature to more mature levels of functioning.
 However, unique epochs and experiences can alter the course of this idealized form of development.
-Consider research that shows cannabis use during adolescence is associated with later psychosis to a greater degree than cannabis use initiated later in development [@xxxx]; or, similarly, experimental research on rodents that shows rodent brains to be especially sensitive to the neurotoxic effects of alcohol on brain structure and learning early in development (corresponding to early adolescence in humans)[@xxxx].
+Consider research that shows cannabis use during adolescence is associated with later psychosis to a greater degree than cannabis use initiated later in development [Arseneault et al., 2002; Hasan et al., 2020; Semple et al., 2005]; or, similarly, experimental research on rodents that shows rodent brains to be especially sensitive to the neurotoxic effects of alcohol on brain structure and learning early in development (corresponding to early adolescence in humans)[ (eg.,Crews et al., 2000; Ji et al, 2018].
 These examples highlight the importance of considering the role of vulnerable periods – temporal windows of rapid brain development or remodeling during which the effects of environmental stimuli (e.g. cannabis exposure) on the developing brain may be particularly pronounced– when trying to establish an accurate understanding of the association between exposures and outcomes.

 Developmental disturbances.
-Whereas vulnerable periods heighten neurobiological susceptibility to environmental influences, at other times environmental pressures will tend to suppress stability and disrupt the orderly stochastic process of normative development (e.g., xxx-xxx).
+Whereas vulnerable periods heighten neurobiological susceptibility to environmental influences, at other times environmental pressures will tend to suppress stability and disrupt the orderly stochastic process of normative development (e.g., Schulenberg et al., 2019).
 This situation reflects a developmental disturbance in that the normal course of development is “disturbed” for some time by some time-limited process.
 In such cases, we might find that prediction of behavior in the period of the disturbance is reduced and/or, similarly, the behavior exhibited during the disturbance might have less predictive power with respect to distal outcomes compared to the behavior exhibited before and following the disrupted period.
 That is, once the environmental stimuli are removed (or the individual is removed from the environment), individual differences are again more freely expressed and the autoregressive effects increase to levels similar to those before entering the environment.